elahi/sbs_analysis/docs/temperature_methods.md

 Summarising steps
   1. Get maximum, median, minimum temperature for each month
   2. Calculate annual means:
-    * maximum = mean of the maximum for three hottest months (july, august, september)
+    * maximum = mean of the monthly maximum for three hottest months (july, aug, sept)
-    * minimum = mean of the minimum for three coldest months (dec, jan, feb)
+    * minimum = mean of the monthly minimum for three coldest months (dec, jan, feb)
-    * median = mean of the median for all 12 months
+    * median = mean of the monthly median for all 12 months

 ## Air temperatures - Monterey NCDC